Anastomose/PyFile/session307.rst

 Celery can be installed with pip, but will require some sort of communication channel -- for example RabbitMQ

-Celery can connect to RabbitMQ to set up processes that are waiting for input.
-Once this is running you can start shipping requests to Rabbit.
+Celery can connect to RabbitMQ to set up processes (e.g. functions and arguments) that are waiting for input.

+Once this is running you can start shipping requests to to your que which will then ship them to the waiting processes.

+*Note: Private methods are denoted by _method__*